gicodes/portfolio/README.md

 # my-portfolio

 - is a react application detailing about me, my resume, experience and previous projects.
-- This project was built on ReactJS with npm ^18, react-fomts, Bulma CSS && MaterialUI.
+- This project was built on ReactJS with npm ^18, react-fonts, Bulma CSS and Material-UI.

 ## Render Structure